Waubojeeg

 Waubojeeg, also written Waabojiig or other variants in Ojibwe, "White Fisher" (c.
 1747–1793) was a warrior and chief of the Ojibwe people.
 He was born into the Adik (caribou) doodem (clan), some time in the mid-18th century near Zhaagawaamikong on the western end of Lake Superior.
-His father Mamongazeda ("King of the Loons") was also a noted warrior, who fought for the French in the Battle of the Plains of Abraham.
+His father Mamongazeda (Big Foot) was also a noted warrior, who fought for the French in the Battle of the Plains of Abraham.
 Although Waabojiig's family had intermarried with the Dakota people during times of peace, and he had several Dakota relatives, including the famous chief Wapasha I, he fought in several battles against the Dakota and Meskwaki during his lifetime.
 His children, notably his son Weshkii ("the renewer") and his daughter Ozhaguscodaywayquay, became prominent in the Sault Ste.
 Marie area, a major fur trading post.

 Waubojeeg distrusted white men because of their encroachment on Native territory.
 When John Johnston, a young Scots-Irish fur trader, fell in love with his daughter, Ozhaguscodaywayquay, and asked the chief to be allowed to marry her, Waubojeeg at first refused.

 While a respected warrior, Waubojeeg was also known for his poetry.
 He created "Waubojeeg's Battle Song", which his son-in-law John Johnston translated into English: